Province of Pomerania (1815–1945): Infrastructure

 In the 19th century, the first overland routes (Chaussee) and railways were introduced in Pomerania.
 In 1848, 126.8 Prussian miles of new streets had been built.
 On October 12, 1840, construction of the Berlin-Stettin railway began, which was finished on 15 August 1843.
 Other railways followed: Stettin–Köslin (1859), Angermünde–Stralsund and Züssow–Wolgast (1863), Stettin–Stolp (1869), and a connection with Danzig (1870).

 In rural areas, many narrow-gauge railways were built for faster transport of crops.
 The first gas, water, and power plants were built.
 Streets and canalisation of the towns were modernized.

 The construction of narrow-gauge railways was enhanced by a special decree of July 28, 1892, implementing Prussian financial aid programs.
 In 1900, the total of narrow-gauge railways had passed the 1,000 km threshold.

 From 1910 to 1912, most of the province was supplied with electricity as the main lines were built.
 Plants were built since 1898.

-The Świna and lower Oder rivers, the major water route to Stettin, were deepened to five meters and shortened by a canal (kaiserfahrt) in 1862.
+The Świna and lower Oder rivers, the major water route to Stettin, were deepened to five meters and shortened by a canal in 1862.
 In Stettin, heavy industry was settled, making it the only industrial center of the province.

 Stettin was connected to Berlin by the Berlin-Stettin waterway in 1914 after eight years of construction.
 The other traditional waterways and ports of the province, however, declined.
-Exceptions were only the port of Swinemünde, which was used by the navy, and the port of Stolpmünde, from which parts of the Farther Pomeranian exports were shipped, and the port of Sassnitz, which was built in 1895 for railway ferries to Scandinavia.
+Exceptions were only the port of Swinemünde (Świnoujście), which was used by the navy, and the port of Stolpmünde (Ustka), from which parts of the Farther Pomeranian exports were shipped, and the port of Sassnitz, which was built in 1895 for railway ferries to Scandinavia.

 With the infrastructural improvements, mass tourism to the Baltic Coast started.
 The tourist resort (Ostseebad) Binz had 80 visitors in 1870, 10,000 in 1900, and 22,000 in 1910.
 The same phenomenon occurred in other tourist resorts.